Linux hosted agents

 Select the cluster in which to create the new agent image.

-Note: Before continuing, ensure you have created a hosted agent queue (based on Linux architecture) within this cluster.
+Note: Before continuing, ensure you have created a Buildkite hosted queue (based on Linux architecture) within this cluster.
 Learn more about how to do this in Create a Buildkite hosted queue.

 Select Agent Images to open the Agent Images page.